-What are Spider Vein & Varicose Veins?
-What is Venous Insufficiency?
+What are Spider Veins & Varicose Veins?

 Varicose veins are large, unhealthy blood vessels that protrude out of the skin’s surface.
 They might be red, blue, purple, or skin-colored, and they usually appear on the lower extremities of the body, such as the legs and buttocks.
 They’re often described as dense masses of tangled, twisted, and knotted rope-like veins.